Matp101/4730-Project-I/README.md

 A hard-coded NumPy implementation of a Convolutional Neural Network (CNN) for the MNIST dataset.

 4730 Machine Learning Fall 2022 Project I Repository -- We misread the assignment and thought we were supposed to implement a CNN from scratch.
 We were not.
 But now we have a hard-coded NumPy implementation of a CNN for the MNIST dataset.
-It is not very accurate, but it works.
+It is the most accurate (~70%), but it works.

 This is a collaborative project between [Mathew Pellarin](https://github.com/Matp101) and I.